Deblisus/Convolution/README.md

-            1st number: the number to be divided by to keep the luminance 'accurate' (probably will 'automate' it by summing the values in the kernel and avoiding zero) 2nd number: 1 or 0, to be converted to gray scale or not to be converted to gray scale 3rd number: TBD, maybe for the edge detection to apply both sides (left oriented and right oriented edge detection kernel) to the image
+            1st number: the number to be divided by to keep the luminance 'accurate' (probably will 'automate' it by summing the values in the kernel and avoiding zero) 2nd number: 1 or 0, to be converted to gray scale or not to be converted to gray scale 3rd number: size of kernel.
+I don't even know how I made it to work but it does WOO!
+                        Example: if the kernel is 5x5, the number will be 5